Table of Contents

 - Poor thoracic rotation can refer pain to the rhomboid muscles and poor scapular mobility – leading to neck pain and shoulder blade pain.

-- Staying still for a long time might be challenging.
+- Staying still for a long time.

 Treatment Options for Rhomboid Muscle Pain